 Reuven Haim Coleman

-My name is Reuven Haim Coleman, about two years ago I started studying mapping and geo-information engineering at the ultra-Orthodox branch of the Technion.
+My name is Reuven Haim Coleman, about two years ago I started studying mapping and geo-information engineering at the Haredi branch of the Technion.

-I am currently 29 years old with three children without the evil eye.
-I worked in many casual jobs, but I realized that in order to support my family with dignity I would have to learn a practical profession.
+I am 29 years old with three children בע”ה.
+I worked in many temporary jobs, but I realized that in order to support my family with dignity I would have to learn a practical profession.

-I studied in ultra-Orthodox institutions and grew up in an ultra-Orthodox neighborhood in Jerusalem, after a while I enlisted in the ultra-Orthodox Nahal where I served three years and was discharged about eight years ago.
+I studied in Haredi institutions and grew up in an ultra-Orthodox neighborhood in Jerusalem, after a while I enlisted in Nahal Haredi where I served three years and was discharged about eight years ago.

 The family’s livelihood made it very difficult for me to concentrate on my studies, and without the scholarship I would have always found it difficult to study optimally.

-Studies are five days a week, a full day, so there is no ability to work and bring a livelihood home.
+Studies are five days a week, a full day, so there is no ability to work and make a living alongside the studies.

 I wanted to thank you from the bottom of my heart for the honorable scholarship you gave me.
 It helps me a lot in concentrating on the studies themselves.